atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 Next, a couple of paths must be provided:

-* The predictand catalog: `a catalog (xml file) <#predictand-catalog>`_ is required to provide some metadata on the different timeseries.
+* The predictand catalog: `a catalog (xml file) <#predictand-catalog>`_ is required to provide some metadata on the different time series.
 * The predictand data directory: the directoy containing the original predictand files.
 * The file patterns description directory: the directoy containing `files defining the structure <#predictand-file-structure>`_ of the original predictand files.
 * The destination directory: where the resulting file will be saved.

 After execution, a NetCDF file containing all the data necessary for the software is created in the chosen directory.
-This file also includes the station properties and timeseries.
+This file also includes the station properties and time series.

 Transformed data
 ----------------

-In addition to the raw predictand data, the resluting NetCDF file can also contain transformed data.
+In addition to the raw predictand data, the resulting NetCDF file can also contain transformed data.
 The available options depend on the predictand variable.
 It is important to note that this normalized data will be used for the calibration of the method, but the raw data is used in the Forecaster and the Downscaler.

 Precipitation
 ~~~~~~~~~~~~~